AppOutlet/AppOutlet/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug reports
 about: Create a report to help us improve
-title: ""
+title: "[BUG]"
 labels: bug
-assignees: ""
+assignees: "messiaslima"
 ---

 **Describe the bug**